Cincinnati Bengals vs. Las Vegas Raiders NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 - This year, the Raiders have an ATS record of 6-3 in their nine games as an underdog of 5.5 points or more.

-- Las Vegas is 14-1 against the spread and 8-0 overall when the team notches more than 22.1 points.
+- When Las Vegas puts up more than 22.1 points, it is 14-1 against the spread and 8-0 overall.

-- This year the Raiders have turned the ball over 24 times, three more than the Bengals' takeaways (21).
+- The Raiders have turned the ball over 24 times this season, three more turnovers than the Bengals have forced (21).

 Home and road insights

-- Cincinnati has gone over the total in six of nine games at home this season.
+- This year, in nine games at home, Cincinnati has gone over the total six times.

-- Las Vegas is 9-6 overall, and 8-7 against the spread, in away games.
+- Las Vegas is 8-7 against the spread, and 9-6 overall, in away games.

 - This season, in six of 15 away games Las Vegas has hit the over.